Wildlife of Iceland

 The wildlife of Iceland is the wild plant and animal life found on the island of Iceland, located in the north Atlantic Ocean just south of the Arctic Circle.
-The flora and fauna is limited by the geography and climate of the island.
+The flora, fauna, and funga is limited by the geography and climate of the island.
 The habitats on the island include high mountains, lava fields, tundras, rivers, lakes and a coastal plain of varying width.
 There is a long coastline, much dissected by fjords, especially in the west, north and east, with many offshore islets.
+The entire country is a single ecoregion, the Iceland boreal birch forests and alpine tundra.

 Background

 Geography

 Iceland is of volcanic origin with the landscape being influenced by water and wind erosion, abrasion and frost action.
 The Highlands form a plateau some 500 m above sea level, lying in the central and southeastern part of the island, and occupy about 40% of the landmass; they consist largely of volcanic deserts interspersed with glaciers.
 Other parts of the country consist of mountains and hills surrounded by coastal lowlands, cut by steep-sided valleys and fiords.
 There are many small lakes and short, fast-flowing rivers.
 Only about 25% of the land has a complete cover of vegetation and two fifths of this is marshland.
-Another 60% is sparsely or very sparsely vegetated.
+Another 69% is sparsely or very sparsely vegetated.